-We acknowledge that there are occasions when staff will have cause to have physical contact with individuals for a variety of reasons, for example: to comfort a child in distress (so long as this is appropriate to their age and understanding), to direct a person or for activity reasons (for example in drama, physical games).
+We acknowledge that there are occasions when staff will have cause to have physical contact with individuals for a variety of reasons, for example: to comfort a child in distress (so long as this is appropriate to their age and understanding), to direct a person or for activity reasons (for example in drama, physical games), for the safety of others or when accessing the community.
 This applies to all pupils in our school and does not require a Support and Intervention Plan or need recording on a behaviour form.
 Staff to consult EYFS Policy, Lone Working Policy and Safeguarding policy.
+We want to ensure pupils are well prepared for life beyond us.
+With this is mind, alongside the knowledge of susceptibility of injury, hypermobility and risk to both parties, all staff are actively encouraged to offer pupils an arm rather than hand holding.